 Your resumé should focus on your strongest qualifications, so use a format that puts your most impressive strengths at the beginning.

 If you want to emphasize your career progression, list your work, education or volunteer experiences in reverse chronological order.
 Chronological resumés are the most common type of resumé.

 To emphasize your skills, use a combination format that groups your skills into categories.
-Be sure to include a brief chronological account of your background and describe how your skills benefited your current and former employers.
-Did you increase sales, save money, improve efficiency?
+Be sure to include a brief chronological account of your background and describe how your skills benefited your current and former employers, such as increases sales, saved money, or improved efficiency.

 If you don't have much work experience but your education is directly related to the work you are applying for, list your education first and stress the skills and abilities that your formal training has provided.

-For more information, and sample resumés, check out the Resumés and References section on the ALIS website.
+For more information, and sample resumés, check out the Resumés and References section on alis.

 When drafting your resumé, remember:

 - Your resumé should be 2 pages maximum.
 Busy employers won’t take the time to read through a lot of information.

 - Print it on good-quality white or off-white letter-size paper.

 - Make it look professional and inviting to read.